-• MTV2 is a music and lifestyle destination with content targeting male millennials aged 12 to 34 and featuring original music, live-action sports and irreverent lifestyle programming.

-MTV Classic features a mix of fan-favorite series and music programming from MTV's history, with a special focus on the 1990s and early 2000s.
+- MTV2 is a music and lifestyle destination with content targeting male millennials aged 12 to 34 and featuring original music and irreverent lifestyle programming. - MTV Classic features a mix of fan-favorite series and music programming from MTV's history, with a special focus on the 1990s and early 2000s. - MTV Live is a music-centric high-definition television channel.